pewpewlive/ppl-docs/docs/File Information/mesh-files.md

 ## Procedural rendering

 Astute readers may have realized that because `meshes` is described in a Lua script, it can be generated at runtime.
 See for instance this [example](https://github.com/jyaif/ppl-utils/blob/d32dbec8a171c9bcc0f800dcd864f175c42c34fd/content/levels/advanced_graphics/polar_graphic.lua#L36).

+This is the prefered way of creating complex meshes, as it is both more efficient and more consistent with the rest of the game.